ReScience/ReScience-submission/code/README.md

 ## Running the code: in detail

-This implementation is written in Python and uses the spiking neural network simulator Brian 2, which also requires `numpy`, `sympy`, `cython`, `pyparsing`,`scipy`,`jinja2`, as well as numba and matplotlib.
+This implementation is written in Python 3 and uses the spiking neural network simulator Brian 2 - which in turn requires Numpy, Sympy, Cython, Pyparsing, Scipy, Jinja2 - as well as Numba and Matplotlib.

 The packages required to run this implementation and the versions on which they were tested on are: